cloudnativenow/heracles-docs/docs/hla-workshop-user-guide.md

       Chaos Monkey is disabled
       ```

-# APPENDIX A - Trigger Infrastructure Chaos
+# APPENDIX B - Trigger Infrastructure Chaos

 Following is an example scenario to trigger server syslog chaos using a `privileged account` which will ultimately be detected as an anomaly in ServiceNow.